amarallab/questpipe/README.md

 ## Structure

 After cloning the repo, the questpipe code will be stored on your computer, but, also, it should be on your Quest home.
-Be careful, everytime you change the code (pull code from github, modify your pipeline...), you should synchronize your local copy and the Quest home code.
+Be careful, every time you change the code (pull code from github, modify your pipeline...), you should synchronize your local copy and the Quest home code.

-When you are running your code on Quest, all the data should be on your Quest home directory or accessible online.
+When you are running your code on Quest, all data should be on your Quest home directory or accessible online.
 Remember, the code you are running on Quest cannot access your computer local data.
 On the other hand, your results will be stored on Quest and you should copy it back to your computer.